If you are on the lookout for a great place to take a one or two day trip, why not visit Johor Bahru, Malaysia?

 The journey from Woodlands Checkpoint to JB Sentral and JB Sentral to Woodlands Checkpoint by Shuttle Tebrau takes about 5 minutes respectively.

 If you coming from Singapore, the train ticket cost for Woodlands Checkpoint to JB Sentral (one way) is SGD $5.
 Return tickets are doubled, SGD$10.

 If you coming from Johor, the train ticket cost for JB Sentral to Woodlands Checkpoint (one way) is RM5.
 Return tickets are doubled, RM10.

-You can buy the train tickets via online for Woodlands Checkpoint to/from JB Sentral at https://intranet.ktmb.com.my/e-ticket/ until 30 November 2016.
-Start from 1 December 2016, you’re unable to book train tickets online via easybook.com anymore start from 1 Dec 2016.
+You can buy the train tickets via online for Woodlands Checkpoint to/from JB Sentral at https://intranet.ktmb.com.my/e-ticket/ only.
+You’re unable to book train tickets online via easybook.com anymore start from 1 Dec 2016.

 You can use Singapore credit card to make payment.
 Payment is in Malaysia Ringgit (RM).
 After purchased, remember to print it out and present it to KTM staff at Woodlands Train Checkpoint.

 Before you buy the train ticket online, make sure you have register an account at KTM train website.

 4.2 Buying Shuttle Tebrau Tickets At The Counter

 You can buy the train ticket at KTM office on level 1 when enter the Woodlands Train Checkpoint building.